phonedotcom/API-SDK-csharp/docs/RoutesApi.md

             try
             {
-                // Add a new address book contact for an extension RouteFull result = apiInstance.CreateRoute(accountId, data);
+                // Add a new route to the account.
+                RouteFull result = apiInstance.CreateRoute(accountId, data);
                 Debug.WriteLine(result);
             }